 Horizontal Federated Learning with Intel TDX

-This solution presents a framework for developing a PPML(Privacy-Preserving Machine Learning) solution based on TensorFlow - Horizontal Federated Learning with Intel TDX.
+This solution presents a framework for developing a PPML (Privacy-Preserving Machine Learning) solution based on TensorFlow - Horizontal Federated Learning with Intel TDX.

 Introduction

-The commonly used encryption method in federated learning is Homomorphic Encryption(HE).
-In addition to HE, trusted execution environment (TEE) technology uses plaintext for calculation and uses a trusted computing base to ensure security.
+The commonly used encryption method in federated learning is Homomorphic Encryption (HE).
+In addition to HE, trusted execution environment (TEE) technology uses plaintext for calculation with a trusted computing base to ensure security.
 Intel TDX technology is a concrete realization of TEE technology.
 In this horizontal federated learning solution, we adopted a privacy protection computing solution based on Intel TDX technology.

-This solution mainly include the following three aspects:
+This solution includes the following core components:

 • RA-TLS enhanced gRPC - The RA-TLS technology is integrated in the gRPC framework to ensure the security of data transmission and enable remote verification technology.